Exclusive: OnePlus will make cheap phones again—and ramp up its platform

 OnePlus wants its products to be surprisingly cheap again.

-That’s one takeaway from an interview with cofounder and CEO Pete Lau, who describes how the Shenzhen, China-based company is shifting strategies after six years in the smartphone business.
+That’s one takeaway from an interview with founder and CEO Pete Lau, who describes how the Shenzhen, China-based company is shifting strategies after six years in the smartphone business.
 Once known for selling nice phones at hard-to-believe prices, OnePlus wants to get back to making more affordable phones while also expanding into new product categories, Lau says.

 OnePlus isn’t revealing any of those products yet, but a glimpse of the new strategy will arrive soon with an announcement for India.
 Later this year, the company hopes to bring lower-priced devices to other markets, including North America and Europe.
 The ultimate goal is to sell a lot of phones with lower price tags, then spin them into an ecosystem of connected devices.